dive4pyro/2D-Fermionic-MBL/README.md

 The main file is 'mbl2D.py'   The other files are supporting files.

-TO RUN THE CODE: store all the files in the same directory
+TO RUN THE CODE: store all the files in the same directory.
+Modify parameters in the top part of hamiltonian.py   Run mbl2D.py

-Basically, I think the code can be broken down into a few main parts:
+Basically, the code can be broken down into a few main parts:

 1. Setting up the overal parameters and optimization process (2dMBL.py, hamiltonian.py)
 2. Setting the ansatz/unitiaries, enforcing particle number conservation via block diagonal matrices (ansatz.py)